okozelsk/NET/Readme.md

 # Reservoir Computing for .NET (RCNet)
 The aim of the project is to make the [reservoir computing](https://en.wikipedia.org/wiki/Reservoir_computing) methods  easy to use and available for .net platform without dependency on external heterogeneous libraries.
 Two main reservoir computing methods are called Echo State Network (ESN) and Liquid State Machine (LSM).
 The implemented solution supports both of these methods.
-However, since ESN and LSM are based on very similar principles, RCNet brings the option to combine them at the same time.
+However, since ESN and LSM are based on very similar general principles, RCNet brings the option to combine them at the same time.
+It means the possibility to design complex "hybrid" recurrent networks with spiking and analog neurons working together.
 This approach, as I believe, opens up new interesting possibilities.
 This general implementation is called "**State Machine**" in the context of RCNet.
 Contact:
 oldrich.kozelsky@email.cz